Table of Contents

 - Receptive vaginal intercourse: This refers to taking a penis into one's vagina.
 HIV is transmitted from men to women much more easily than from women to men.

-- Insertive anal sex ("topping"): Putting a penis into someone else's anus and rectum can expose you to HIV
+- Insertive anal sex ("topping"): Putting your penis into someone else's anus and rectum can expose you to HIV

-- Insertive vaginal intercourse: Putting a penis into a vagina, especially when the woman is menstruating, can expose you to HIV
+- Insertive vaginal intercourse: Putting your penis into a vagina, especially when the woman is menstruating, can expose you to HIV

 - Receiving oral sex: Having your genitals licked, sucked, or bitten is less risky than giving oral sex.
-However, you can get HIV from your partner, especially if your partner has bleeding gums, mouth ulcers, or gum disease.
+However, you can get HIV from your partner, especially if they have bleeding gums, mouth ulcers, or gum disease.

 - Sharing sex toys without sterilizing them or using a new condom: This can allow HIV to be transmitted from the first partner to the next one who uses the toy